History of Rochester, New York: Post-war industrial boom

-During this period many of Rochester's great public parks were laid out, with Ellwanger & Barry and others donating land in 1871 for Maplewood Park and in 1889 for Highland Park.
+During this period, many of Rochester's public parks were established.
+Ellwanger & Barry and others donated land in 1871 for Maplewood Park and in 1889 for Highland Park.
 In 1895, George Eastman and James P. B. Duffy donated an additional 120 acres (0.5 km^{2}) for Highland Park.
-On Independence Day, 1894, community leaders, responding to the continued tremendous growth in Rochester and Monroe County, laid the cornerstone for the third County Courthouse (now the County Office Building).
-Two years and $881,000 later, the four-story granite and marble courthouse in the Italian Renaissance style was complete.
-In 1897, the first master's degrees were awarded by the University of Rochester and in 1900, due largely to the efforts of Susan B. Anthony, women were admitted.
+On Independence Day 1894, community leaders laid the cornerstone for the third County Courthouse (now the County Office Building).
+Two years and $881,000 later, the four-story granite and marble courthouse in the Italian Renaissance style was completed.
+In 1897, the first master's degrees were awarded by the University of Rochester, and in 1900, largely through the efforts of Susan B. Anthony, women were admitted.

 In 1891, the Mechanics Institute merged with the Rochester Athenaeum to form the Rochester Athenaeum and Mechanics Institute (RAMI).
-Comprehensive instruction in mechanical subjects was RAMI's hallmark.
-The institute's builders responded to both industrial and societal trends in Rochester, and each year the Institute graduated increasing numbers of expertly trained professionals who found work in industry both in Rochester and elsewhere.
+The Institute focused on comprehensive instruction in mechanical subjects, graduating increasing numbers of professionals who entered industry in Rochester and elsewhere.
+In 1892 the Cook Opera House opened at 25 South Ave between Main St and Broad St.